-The size of fines for noncompliance with HIPAA has historically depended on the number of patients harmed by a breach of protected health information (PHI) and the level of negligence was involved, among other factors.
-Few fines are now applied in the lowest “Did Not Know” HIPAA violation category, even though fines for these ‘relatively minor’ violations are possible.
+The size of fines for noncompliance with HIPAA has historically depended on the number of patients harmed by a breach of protected health information (PHI) and the level of negligence involved.
+Few fines are now issued in the lowest “Did Not Know” HIPAA violation category, even though fines for these ‘relatively minor’ violations are possible.

 However, financial penalties are often deemed necessary in cases of willful neglect of HIPAA Rules.
-Willful neglect is when the covered entity was aware that HIPAA Rules were not being followed or were violated.
+Willful neglect is when the covered entity is aware that HIPAA Rules are not being followed or violated.
 There are two penalty tiers for willful neglect.
 Tier 3 involves willful neglect when efforts have been made to correct the violation within 30 days of discovery and tier 4 is when no efforts have been made to correct a violation in a reasonable time frame.